byteface/chode/README.md

 Most people use Stackoverflow a lot.
 Even if you think you know the answer, It's useful to check incase there's a newer or better way to do things.

-I figured it would be cool if code comments could quickly become code exmaples to build off. pseudo code + stackoverflow = Chode.
+I figured it would be cool if code comments could quickly become code examples. pseudo code + stackoverflow = Chode.
 It took just a few hours to get a diiiiirty 'my first sublime plugin' working prototype and here it is.